tnichols217/notes/APBiology/2/Notes/Projects/Ribosomes.md

 ## Phamplet
 - good design
 - well organized
-- not to have long paragraphs of information
+- no long paragraphs
-- relate the structure of the organelle to its function
+- relate structure to function
-- why your organelle is important for survival of the organism
+- why is you organelle important for survival of the organism
 - detailed about the jobs it performs
 - quotes from doctors or other experts
 - find dramatic pictures and examples